advanced-computer-lab/Stack-with-an-attitude/README.md

 ```

 Replace <password> with the password for the dbUser user.
-Replace myFirstDatabase with the name of the database that connections will use by default.
+Replace myFirstDatabase with the name of the database ( ** sample_ProjectDb **) that connections will use by default.

-these info will be added later.
+a sample collection is available in the DB with the name sample_collection